Badger (comics): Publication history

-The first four issues of Badger were published by Capital Comics (under the name The Badger), beginning in 1983.
+The first four issues of Badger were published by Capital Comics (under the name Badger), beginning in 1983.
 Capital ceased publishing in 1984, and in 1985 Baron took his creation to First Comics to then be illustrated by artist Bill Reinhold.
 First reprinted the first four issues, and then published monthly issues of Badger, including the Hexbreaker graphic novel in 1988.
-A spin-off 4-issue miniseries ran concurrently with the regular series in 1989, called Badger Goes Berserk, which explored Norbert's childhood and his abuse at the hands of his stepfather and stepbrother, now white supremacists who he encountered again in the mini-series.
+A spin-off four-issue miniseries ran concurrently with the regular series in 1989, called Badger Goes Berserk, which explored Norbert's childhood and his abuse at the hands of his stepfather and stepbrother, now white supremacists who he encountered again in the miniseries.
 Badger sometimes guest-starred in Mike Baron's other series, the space opera Nexus, which took place in the future.
 Badger would imagine these episodes to be psychotic hallucinations, which he took in stride as being no more bizarre than the rest of his life.
 In 1991, First Comics published Badger Bedlam, a one-shot "First Publishing Deluxe-Format Special" by Baron, Butler, and Ken Branch, but then went bankrupt and the series ended with #70.
-Badger also featured in First's 5-issue Crossroads series.
+Badger also featured in First's five-issue Crossroads series.
+Artists who worked on Badger in its 1980s run included Jeff Butler, Steven Butler, Bill Reinhold, Chas Truog, Jackson Guice, Mike Mignola, Gary Chaloner, Tim Vigil and Ron Lim.

-In 1994, Dark Horse Comics published two miniseries featuring different versions of the Badger's origin: the four-issue Badger: Shattered Mirror, a "serious" take on the Badger's origin, and the two-issue Badger: Zen Pop Funny-Animal Version.
+In 1994, Dark Horse Comics published two miniseries featuring different versions of Badger's origin: the four-issue Badger: Shattered Mirror, a "serious" take on Badger's origin, and the two-issue Badger: Zen Pop Funny-Animal Version.
 These were deliberately written to be mutually exclusive.

 In 1997, Image Comics began publishing a black and white fourth Badger series, whose narrative connection to the previous versions was not entirely clear.
 This series ran for eleven issues.

 The series returned November 2007, published by IDW Publishing.
-This consists of a reprint series of trade paperbacks of old issues, as well two new Badger stories: a one shot, Badger: Bull, followed by a new mini-series, Badger Saves the World which started in December 2007.
+This consists of a reprint series of trade paperbacks of old issues, as well two new Badger stories: a one shot, Badger: Bull, followed by a miniseries, Badger Saves the World which started in December 2007.

-Artists who worked on Badger in its 1980s run included Jeff Butler, Steven Butler, Bill Reinhold, Chas Truog, Jackson Guice, Mike Mignola, Gary Chaloner and Ron Lim.
+In 2013, Bluewater Productions published Crossed Wires, a four-issue miniseries that saw 10th Muse cross over with Badger, Bomb Queen, and Judo Girl.
+Badger returned in a five-issue miniseries published by Devil's Due Publishing in 2016.